 This career path can vary greatly depending on position, education, agency, etc. Graduates working as Human Resource managers can earn up to $100,000 while counselors working in schools, no profits, etc. can see an average salary of $39,000 to $56,000.
 Approximately 50% of psychology prepared graduates work in hospitals or other health services, 10% in private business or nonprofit, 16% in governmental agencies, with the remainder in schools and universities (American Psychological Association).

 A career as a Registered Nurse has been a respected position in the healthcare team.
 Now the role of RN has moved toward the BSN degree and continues to grow and offer a rewarding career with an average salary of $66,640 per year.
 With the national shortage of RN’s this career is in demand more than ever before.
+There are now even a number of programs available like WorkFirst Health which will help match future nurses and other healthcare professionals with education and employment opportunities.

 Nursing assistants, sometimes called nurse aides, orderlies, and geriatric aides, assist in the care of patients.
 They work under the direction and supervision of registered nurses (RNs) and licensed practical nurses (LPNs) and other medical staff.
 Nursing assistants have a great deal of contact with patients and provide personal care such as bathing, feeding, and dressing.
 Average annual salary for this career is $32,000.